benjamin-chan/Workflow/README.md

----

 # Wishlist

-These are the features I'm looking for in a project management tool:
+These are the features I'm looking for in a project management workflow:

 * **Track** project history
 * **Undo** infinitely